mojolicious/mojo.js/docs/Growing.md

 ### State Keeping

-Sessions in mojo.js pretty much just work out-of-the-box once you await the `session` method, there is no setup required, but we suggest setting a more secure passphrase with `app.secrets`
+Sessions in [mojo.js](https://mojojs.org) pretty much just work out-of-the-box once you await the `session` method, there is no setup required, but we suggest setting a more secure passphrase with `app.secrets`.

 ```js
 app.secrets = ['Mojolicious rocks'];